Trevor Kirkland

 Trevor Kirkland (born 1958) was a member of the Democratic Unionist Party (DUP); he left when the power sharing executive began.

+Background

 He served as a member of Newtownabbey Borough Council and later sat for South Antrim in the Northern Ireland Forum.

 He is presently pastor of the congregation of the Free Church of Scotland (Continuing) which meets in Doagh.